The Best Pets for Apartment Living

 Find a Pet-friendly Apartment

 If you’re on the search for an apartment and are interested in getting a pet after you sign your lease, make sure the landlord allows them.
 While many do, some may have restrictions on the kinds of pets you can have.
 For example, a lot of apartments only allow small dogs up to 20 pounds in weight, especially if they’re smaller units in larger complexes.
-Or some might have breed restrictions or require cats to be front-declawed.
+Or some apartments might have breed restrictions or require cats to be front-declawed.

 Are you interested in getting a non-standard pet like ferrets, snakes, lizards or fish?
 You may need to do a bit more digging.
 Some landlords don’t think about adding these to their banned pets list, but that doesn’t mean you can bring one home.
-Find out the restrictions of your new home before spending the time and money it takes to prepare your home for a pet you may not be able to keep.
+Find out the restrictions of your new apartment before spending the time and money it takes to prepare your home for a pet you may not be able to keep.

 Find an Apartment-friendly Pet